MohammadNiknam17/Bitcoin-Blockchain-Technology-With-Focus-On-FPGA-Miners/Chapters/Chapter 3 'Bitcoin Mechanism & Network'.md

 Figure 20 - The Block header fields and structure, The block header is an 80-byte value.

+---

 By [Mohammad Niknam](https://github.com/MohammadNiknam17)

-[^1]: This concept will discuss with more details in next section,
+[^1]: *This concept will discuss with more details in next section, titled by \"Difficulty\".*
-       titled by \"Difficulty\".

-[^2]: The total supply of BTC is limited and pre-defined in the Bitcoin
-       protocol at 21-million.
-Since 2009 to early 2022, approximately
-       18.9-milion of it mined (have entered circulation with the mining reward).
+[^2]: *The total supply of BTC is limited and pre-defined in the Bitcoin protocol at 21-million.
+Since 2009 to early 2022 approximately 18.9-milion of it mined (have entered circulation with the mining reward).*

-[^3]: This subject will discuss in next section, with more details.
+[^3]: *This subject will discuss in next section, with more details.*